How to create a landing page that converts a high percentage of your visitors into customers is an intriguing topic.

-The most important pillar of a successful landing page, and the one that really begins before a landing page is even implemented, is convincing your clients that landing pages are a viable option in the digital age (as opposed to homepages).
+The most important pillar of a successful landing page, and the one that really begins before a landing page is even implemented, is convincing your clients that landing pages are a viable option in the digital age.

 Yet, as most clients are also likely to be engaging in PPC advertising, product promotion, and content creation, they must understand (at least at a basic level) the potential ROI of utilizing landing pages.